Bharath-1410/Ticket_Reservation/README.md

 # Flight Ticket Reservation System

 Welcome to Flight Ticket Reservation System, a command-line-based application that lets you book your flights with ease and convenience.
-Whether you are planning a business trip or a vacation, this application will help you find the best flight options and secure your tickets in a few simple steps.
+Let's Assume you are planning a business trip or a vacation, this application will help you find the best flight options and secure your tickets in a few simple steps in an easier interface developed in complete C Programming

 This is a command-line-based airline ticket booking application implemented in C. It allows users to create accounts, search for flights between destinations, book tickets in different classes, cancel bookings, and check upcoming bookings.